TheAngryTaqutio/Todo-app/README.md

 # Todo-app
-Basically created this to practice classes and object orientate programming
+Basically created this to practice classes and object orientated programming